 And then I felt something reboot inside of my brain as I reached for a red X4.
 I kept punching it until I made it to the world’s worst hanging belay.

 We thought the hard pitches were over, but it turns out every pitch is hard when you’re tired.
 I was honestly about ready to suggest we bail and head down after Chris made it up the fifth pitch.
 I was feeling ragged and hungry and my lips were dry because we had been baking in the sun for several hours at this point.
 We didn’t bail, though.
 Pitch six climbed like an offwidth but didn’t take gear like an offwidth.
 Thank god for a ledge belay and the best ham and cheese sandwich either Chris and I have EVER had.
 I was refueled, and a few clementines later, we continued on to a summit and a VERY happy Kathy.
 We even made it back into town in time for burritos.

 At the end of a climb, at the top of any summit, there is only air and maybe a few sprinkling of stars and the clinking of the final gear clean up.
 But these are the things that tell me that there is absolutely nothing in this life that you can’t have for free.
 All of the best things cost us nothing.

-Rico told me the next morning over coffee: “When we went on missions in Afghanistan, my team leader told us to take a ten minute breaks.
+Rico told me the next morning over coffee, “When we went on missions in Afghanistan, my team leader told us to take ten-minute breaks.
 Go, sit, smoke a few cigarettes, and just enjoy the view.
 At first, I thought it felt wrong.
 I thought we were supposed to keep moving.
 We were on a mission.
 But then I realized how nice it is not to have to worry about things—life, danger—even if it’s only for five minutes.
 Sometimes, you have to hunt for the good things.
 Other times, all you have to do is sit still, and they will come to you.”